PrefectHQ/prefect/docs/api/0.15.13/run_configs.md

 ```

-Augment the `job_template` with a custom label (use the default [job template](https://github.com/PrefectHQ/prefect/blob/master/src/prefect/agent/kubernetes/job_template.yaml).
+Augment the `job_template` with a custom label (use the default [job template](https://github.com/PrefectHQ/prefect/blob/master/src/prefect/agent/kubernetes/job_template.yaml) as a base to build on.
 Once a `job_template` is specified, the default is no longer used):

 ```python